cyanreg/cyanrip/README.md

 Conditions are possible and must follow this syntax: `{if #token1# != #token2#album name is |album|}`.
 Condition tokens must be wrapped in `#` tags, and both must exist.
 In between the 2 tokens must be either `>` or `<` or `==` or `!=`.
 If any of the tokens inside the `#` tags matches a metadata key, it is replaced with a value, otherwise its taken literally (so if the `album` tag exists, `#album#` resolves to the album name, otherwise to just `album`).

 If the condition is a direct comparison (`==` or `!=`), then the 2 tokens are compared as strings.
-If arithmetic comparison is used, and the 2 tokens are integers and compared arithmetically.
+If arithmetic comparison is used and the 2 tokens are integers, they're compared arithmetically.

 If an arithmetic comparison is used when both tokens are strings, the result of `strcmp` is used.
 If only one is a string, its pointer (always above 0, __unless__ the token did not match a metadata key, in which case 0) is used.